 Transition stress has little to do with adrenaline-filled highs of war-time service.
-More commonly, it’s a nostalgic longing for that sense of place and self that many within the military felt, regardless of their MOS or theater of operations.
+More commonly any within the military feel a nostalgic longing for that sense of place and self, regardless of their MOS or theater of operations.

 Generation X has served as an all-volunteer force, one which voluntarily enlisted, often right out of high school to serve the United States military.
 Many of us, (myself included) were asking ourselves the existential questions when we chose to enlist: Who am I?
 What do I want to do?
 What’s the meaning of life?
 And the military provided for that.
 They tell you: You have purpose.
 What you’re doing is meaningful.
 You matter.
 The military provided structure during an uncertain time in or lives.
 But when our time of service ends, where does one go from there?

 Finding employment can be especially problematic for newly discharged veterans, many of whom entered the military after high school and have little experience with searching for jobs, preparing resumés and interviewing with potential employers.
-Still others have trouble connecting with friends and loved ones once they return home, which can lead to feelings of depression and isolation.
-Transition stress also encompasses the loss of identity or purpose individuals sometimes feel as the result of leaving their military career behind.
+Still others have trouble connecting with friends and loved ones once they return home.
+This can lead to feelings of depression and isolation.
+Transition stress also encompasses the loss of identity or purpose individuals sometimes feel.
+This is a result of leaving their military career behind.

 How is transition stress different from PTSD?

 According to the Mayo Clinic, PTSD is a mental health condition “triggered by a terrifying event—either experiencing it or witnessing it” whose symptoms often include flashbacks, nightmares, severe anxiety or uncontrollable thoughts about the event.